 - Your name and address;

-- Which member(s) of Chambers (or staff) you are complaining about;
+- Which barrister (or staff member) you are complaining about;

 - The detail of the complaint; and

 - What you would like done about it.

 Mr Keith Plowman,

 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

 - Our Chambers’ Management Committee, led by The Head of Chambers and made up of experienced members of Chambers and the Senior Clerk, considers any written complaint.
 Within 14 days of your letter being received we will appoint a member of Chambers to investigate it.
 If your complaint is against the Head of Chambers, the next most senior member of Chambers will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.

 - The person appointed to investigate will write to you as soon as possible to let you know they have been appointed and that they will reply to your complaint within 14 days.
 If they find later that they are not going to be able to reply within 14 days they will set a new date for their reply and inform you.
 Their reply will set out: